LostQuotient117/Palia-agriculture-calculator/README.md

 If you want me to change something in the repository settings or if you have any tips, please open a discussion! :D

-The changelogs can be found in the discussions
+The changelogs can be found in the discussions.